markusrt/GameOfLifeData/README.md

-# GameOfLifeData
+# Game of life data

-Azure function to store and retrieve data for game of life
+Azure function to store and retrieve game state data data for game of life